JDMPasquel/RlxdFood/README.md

 # RlxdFood
-Delivery application made by a microservices architecture
+Delivery application made with a microservices architecture